-9. Counterparts.
-This Contract and all amendments hereto may be executed in several counterparts, each of which shall be deemed an original, and all of such counterparts together shall constitute one and the same instrument.
-The parties further agree that facsimile or electronic transmission of all signatures shall constitute and be evidence of an executed Agreement.
+11. Counterparts; Electronic Signatures.
+This Contract and all amendments hereto may be executed in several counterparts, each of which shall be deemed an original, and all such counterparts together shall constitute one and the same instrument.
+The parties further agree that facsimile or electronic transmission of all signatures shall constitute and be evidence of an executed agreement.

-[Remainder of page left blank intentionally.
-Signature page follows immediately.]
+[Signature page follows]